California Rules of Court 2026

 (I) Confidentiality;

-(J) Issues relating to substance abuse, child abuse, sexual abuse, and domestic violence; and
+(J) Issues relating to substance abuse, child abuse, sexual abuse, and domestic violence, including safety considerations for virtual visitation; and

 (K) Basic knowledge of family and juvenile law.